weishengwu/eShopOnContainers---msft/Mac-setup.md

 If you just want to run the containers/microservices and web apps, do NOT open the other solutions, like `eShopOnContainers.sln` as those solutions will also open the Xamarin projects and that might slow you down when testing due to additional dependencies in VS.

 After opening the `eShopOnContainers-ServicesAndWebApps.sln` solution for the first time, it is recommended to wait for a few minutes as VS will be restoring many NuGet packages and the solution won't be able to compile or run until it gets all the nuGet packages dependencies, in the first place (this time is only needed the first time you open the solution.
-Next times it is a lot faster).
+Next times it's a lot faster).

 This is VS for Mac with the `eShopOnContainers-ServicesAndWebApps.sln` solution.